deepakg/spotify/readme.md

 If you run it without the --playlist option, it'll use this hardcoded playlist with 8 songs: https://open.spotify.com/user/deepak.gulati/playlist/7EhvGQRwc71oEpRjvEV6uR

 ### Dependencies

-This script has following external dependencies that you'd need to install from CPAN:

-- Config::INI::Reader
-- Imager::Montage
-- JSON::XS

 I've only tested this script on macOS 10.12.3.
 If you have a working installation of Perl 5.14 or higher and are able to install the dependencies, it *should* work on older versions of macOS as well.
 It might work on Linux with little or no tweaking but about Windows I am considerably less sure.